San Damiano Monona

 Fire and Wonder Highlights:

-• Bonfire: Warm up around a roaring bonfire.
+• Bonfire: Warm up around a roaring bonfire on the front lawn, as well as three fire pits lakeside.

 • Sunset Splendor: Witness a stunning sunset over Lake Monona with the Madison skyline as a backdrop.